codebar/tutorials/html/lesson1/tutorial.md

 </div>
 ```

-> Remember: the `<head>` section is not the same as a heading!
-Make sure your new `<div>` is in the page body.

-> Can you see the codebar logo?
-What happens when you change logo to logo1?

-> If you can't see your image, make sure you put it in the `images` folder.
+Here you can see we have told the `src` of the `href` to look in the images folder and display the image `logo.png`, then we have given it a relevant `alt` attribute.

 Let's add some more images.
 This time, we'll put them in a list.

 Do this underneath the `<h2>Why do I like owls so much?</h2>` heading.

 ```html
 <ul>